MathSquared/how-to-testify/guide.md

 - Public transit from North Campus: take the 801, 803, or 5 southbound to Capitol Station, or the 7 southbound to 12th & San Jacinto.
 Frequency: 15min for 801, 803, and 7; 30min for 5.
 - Public transit from Riverside: take the 100 inbound to 12th & Trinity.
 Get on the bus on the north side of Riverside Dr, at its intersections with Montopolis Dr, Crossing Pl, or Town Creek Dr. Frequency: 30min.
 Do not rely on the Riverside campus shuttles; they don't start early enough for early hearings.

 If you're anywhere near the Capitol, the large dome shape is hard to miss.
 Walk towards it.
-The entrances are on the broad sides of the building (the north and south).
+The entrances are on each of the four sides of the building.

 Security officers with the Texas Department of Public Safety will X-ray your belongings, and you will pass through a metal detector unless you hold a CHL.
 You do not need an ID.